jbaum98/tikkun.sh/README.md

-# Torah Reading Maker
+# Tikkun.sh

-Creates beautiful Torah reading sheets.
+Create beautiful Torah reading sheets from the command line.

 ## Getting Started

 ### Prerequisites

-[The Nix Package Manger](https://nixos.org/nix) is used to manage dependencies and building of the sheets.
+[The Nix Package Manger](https://nixos.org/nix) is used to manage dependencies and compilation.
 To install it, follow the instructions [here](https://nixos.org/nix/download.html).

 ### Installing